 A constant is always defined at ‘global’ level (directly within a file) and is global in scope.
 A constant may not be defined within any method.
 (However, see the Error!
 Reference source not found.).

-The name of a constant follows the rules for any Identifer.
+The name of a constant follows the rules for any Identifier.

 The value to which a constant is set must be a Literal value, of one of the following types: Int, Float, Boolean, String, Error!
-Reference source not found.,ImmutableDictionary
+Reference source not found., DictionaryImmutable

 Examples: